i-love-flamingo/docs.flamingo.me/docs/docs/index.md

 The Flamingo ecosystem consists of the following main projects:

 * *Flamingo*: This is the go based (micro)framework with all core and framework modules. [code on github](https://github.com/i-love-flamingo/flamingo)
-* *Flamingo Carotene*: Npm modules that provide a frontend build pipeline for your projects - featuring tools like pug, Sass, webpack and atomic design pattern. [code on github](https://github.com/i-love-flamingo/flamingo-carotene)

 * *Flamingo Commerce*: Providing powerful e-commerce features, that you can use to build flexible and modern e-commerce applications [code on github](https://github.com/i-love-flamingo/flamingo-commerce)

 Related to this projects you find a couple of training materials and examples:

-* *hello-flamingo*: A minimalistic example project using only flamingo and gotemplates. [code on github](https://github.com/i-love-flamingo/example-helloworld)
+* *hello-flamingo*: A using only flamingo and gotemplates. [code on github](https://github.com/i-love-flamingo/example-helloworld)
 * *commerce-demo-carotene*: A standard demo shop using "Flamingo Commerce" and standalone adapters [code on github](https://github.com/i-love-flamingo/commerce-demo-carotene)

 Also there is a constantly growing amount of Flamingo modules that can be used as lib, some of them are maintained under the core project like: